 The psyche’s capacity and affinity for sacred experience, as expressed in religion, ritual, and encounters with the numinosum, continually remind us of the importance of a spiritual consideration in all psychological work.
 Jung once said that all psychological problems are essentially religious problems.
 If true, this idea becomes especially interesting to practitioners in the ways it calls for a revision of our notions of self, suffering, pathology, and of approaches to treatment.
 This course explores ways that many therapists and helping professionals might work with the religious function of the psyche.

-Working with Illness and Death: East-West and Depth Perspectives on Suffering DPT 894, 2 Units
+Working with Illness and Death: East-West, Depth, and Indigenous Perspectives on Suffering DPT 894, 2 units

 INTEGRATED PRAXIS: RESEARCH AND CASEWORK

-The Inner Landscape of Dreams and Active Imagination DPT 780, 1 unit
+The Inner Landscape of Dreams and Active Imagination DPT 780, 1.5 units

 Throughout time and across cultures, dreams have opened the door to the psyche, offering contact with the transcendent and nourishment for the soul.
 This class considers Jungian and post-Jungian approaches to the dream and explores their careful integration into therapeutic work.
 The main focus of the class is on developing personal ability in relating to dreams.
 We invite a lived experience of dream consciousness to be present by sharing our own dreams and images throughout the class.